- 1. monday.com — Best Wrike alternative for ease of use & short learning curve

 Task and work management

-For work management, I’m looking for: Gantt charts, a Kanban board, automated workflows, file sharing, a custom field option, due dates and dependencies, and dozens of project templates out-of-the-box.
+For work management, I’m looking for: Gantt charts, a Kanban board, automation in workflows, file sharing, a custom field option, due dates and dependencies, and dozens of project templates out-of-the-box.
 Add subtasks, task priorities, and dependencies to this mix and you’ve got yourself a complete task management suite.

-The majority of project management platforms don’t have the time tracking features or use integrations to replace them.
-Wrike comes with time tracking, timesheets, and project progress time reporting capabilities you should keep in mind when picking an alternative.
+The majority of project management platforms don’t have native time tracking features or use integrations to replace them.
+Wrike comes with time tracking, time management (timesheets), and project progress time reporting capabilities you should keep in mind when picking an alternative.

-With many of Wrike’s clients being enterprise companies, they do a great job at encrypting data and maintaining uptime of over 99.9%.
+With many of Wrike’s clients being enterprise companies, they do a great job at encrypting data, giving you control over granular permissions, and maintaining uptime of over 99.9%.
 Security features to think about when choosing a Wrike alternative are two-factor authentication, SOC2 compliance, and single sign-on.

 Advanced real-time reporting